-How To Improve As Fury Warrior — Battle for Azeroth (BfA) 8.1.5
+How To Improve As Fury Warrior — Dragonflight 10.2.5

-On this page, you will find out how you can improve at playing Fury Warrior in World of Warcraft — Battle for Azeroth (BfA) 8.1.5.
+On this page, you will find out how you can improve at playing Fury Warrior in World of Warcraft — Dragonflight 10.2.5.
 We list the common mistakes that you should try to avoid and the small details that can greatly improve your performance.

 Applicable to most classes, though particularly relevant to Fury Warriors, due to the reliance on autoattacking for both Rage generation and damage.
 Any time spent off target is lost damage, with minimal means to recoup lost resources, unlike energy based classes which will continue regenerating their resource up to its cap.
 Due to the high mobility innate to the Warrior class, it is possible to play around boss mechanics and minimize downtime.
 If the boss is casting an area effect which requires players to run a certain distance away, a Warrior can instead continue attacking until the last few seconds, Heroic Leap away and immediately Charge back as soon as the danger has passed.

 As a Haste driven specialization, ensuring you are always casting abilities as close to the global cooldown as possible is paramount to maximizing Fury Warrior damage.
 Even when only an autoattack away from being able to use Rampage, it is better to fill the global cooldown with something, rather than letting that time go to waste.